YuZheng9/C2PNet/README.md

 # C2PDN

-Due to the limitations of the github anonymous repository, it is not possible to directly clone the entire repository
+Due to the limitations of the Anonymous Github anonymous, it is not possible to directly clone the entire repository.

+Please download dehaze.py and `net` directory.

 ## Prepare pretrained models